2021-22 module convenor: Dr Sarah Wood

-Objectives: The module will explore the evolution of Arthurian myth from the mid twelfth up until the mid fifteenth centuries.
+Objectives: This module will explore the evolution of Arthurian myth from the mid twelfth to the fifteenth century.
 Several major works from Middle English literature will be studied in their original language, along with French, German and Latin works in modern translation.
 In studying these texts particular attention will be paid to the following topics: the nature of different national responses to the myth of British imperialism, the representation of women, the literary construction of knighthood, and the way in which the medieval church attempted to regulate and redirect the chivalric ethos.
-The last five weeks of the module will examine the characteristics of the Arthurian revival in Victorian and twentieth-century Britain.
+The final weeks of the module will examine the characteristics of the Arthurian revival in Victorian and twentieth-century Britain and America.

 Indicative Syllabus: Geoffrey of Monmouth, The History of the Kings of Britain; Chretien de Troyes, Arthurian Romances; Gottfried von Strassburg, Tristan; Gawain romances; The Quest of the Holy Grail; Sir Thomas Malory; Alfred, Lord Tennyson, Idylls of the King; William Morris; A.C.
 Swinburne; Mark Twain; T.H.
 White and Mary Stewart.
 For further information please see Course outline.

-For intermediate year students: 1 x 2500 word essay (40% of module mark) due term 1, week 11 and 1 x 4000 word essay (60% of module mark) due term 3, week 3.
+For intermediate year students: 1 x 2500 word essay on term 1 texts (40% of module mark) and 1 x 4000 word essay on term 2 texts (60% of module mark).
 Essay titles will be provided by the convenor.

 Pre-requisites: All students taking the module should have taken EN121 Medieval to Renaissance Literature.

 Geoffrey of Monmouth, The History of the Kings of Britain, trans.
-L. Thorpe (Penguin, 1996)
+L. Thorpe (Penguin)

-Thomas Malory, Morte d'Arthur: The Winchester Manuscript, ed. and abridged H. Cooper (Oxford World Classics pbk)
+Thomas Malory, Morte d'Arthur: The Winchester Manuscript, ed. and abridged H. Cooper (Oxford World Classics)

 Mark Twain, A Connecticut Yankee at King Arthur’s Court (Penguin)